 Divorce or Judicial Separation (legal separation) can be straightforward when you know what to do.
 For most people, divorcing is a very big step to take.
 Many divorcing couples have difficulties sorting out arrangements for the children, or sorting out financial issues.
 We will guide you through the divorce process and ensure you make the right decisions for you and your family.

 Generally a divorce which is straight forward takes between 5 and 6 months.
-There are certain instances when a divorce can take longer – this is because the financial issues need to be sorted out, and you might be advised not to apply for the decree absolute until that has been done.
+There are certain instances when a divorce can take longer – there can be financial issues which need to be sorted out, and you might be advised not to apply for the decree absolute until that has been done.
 Alternatively, there may be difficulties with the other person not returning papers.
 We can help you overcome these obstacles.

-- We send the divorce paperwork to your local county court along with your marriage certificate (it must be the original) and payment of the Court fee of £550.
+- The divorce paperwork is sent to your local divorce centre along with your marriage certificate (it must be the original) and payment of the Court fee which is currently £550.

 - The Court will then take a few days generally to check the paperwork is right, and to allocate the case a case number – this is very important, and is used by the court to identify your case.
 They will then send the papers to the other person (the Respondent).

-- The Respondent has 14 days to return the form to the Court.
+- The Respondent has 14 days to return a form called the acknowledgement of service to the Court.
 The form will then be sent out to you.

-- At this stage, we must complete a statement in support of your divorce petition, along with an application for Decree Nisi.
-We will need to send these documents to the Court.
+- At this stage, a statement in support of your divorce petition is completed, along with an application for Decree Nisi.
+These documents are sent to the Court.

 - 6 weeks and 1 day after the making of the decree nisi, we can apply for your decree absolute.
 There may be financial issues to sort out, so we will always advise you whether it is better to wait.